Budibase/website/content/blog/how-to-make-a-web-app/index.md

 Write a list of all the different pages your web application will have.

 Consider the different states of pages.
 For example, the homepage will have two states; logged in and logged out.
-Logged in people will see a different page than logged out people.
+Logged in users will see a different page than logged out users.

 ## Step 6 – Wireframing / Prototyping Your Web Application {#wireframe}